Close

 • Testing

-When this PM process is performed manually, is not uncommon to hear that the technicians complain about getting injuries and muscular pain as a result of manual torque wrenchesThis process is quite extensive so it can take more than 2 hours due to the number of fasteners that need to be removed and reassembled, creating a low productivity process that also creates extensive downtime on the line.
+When this PM process is performed manually, it is not uncommon to hear technicians complain about injuries and muscular pain as a result of manual torque wrenchesThis process is quite extensive, so it can take more than two hours due to the number of fasteners that need to be removed and reassembled, creating a low-productivity process that also creates extensive downtime on the line.

-Imagine that instead of performing a manual PM, an Atlas Copco’s mobile tool cart is set up in the line with all the equipment and accessories required to perform this with quality and high productivity.
+Imagine that Atlas Copco’s mobile tool cart is set up in line with all the equipment and accessories required to perform this with quality and high productivity instead of performing a manual PM.
 This type of station is not uncommon in the semicon industry and usually includes solutions like:

 • Wireless tools